rafavinnce/python-restful-base/README.md

-# Django Restful API
+# Beblue Logger Service API
-API responsible for applying the intelligence and business rules of the Application project.
+Django Restful API responsible for applying the intelligence and business rules of the Logger project.

 ## Installation